thu-spmi/CAT/docs/cuside.md

 ## Decoding

-- For decoding setting configured by `infer` in `hyper-p.json`, `unified` is required to be true. `streaming`  determines whether streaming or non-streaming decoding is taken.
+- Decoding setting is configured by `infer` in `hyper-p.json`, where `unified` is required to be true. `streaming`  determines whether streaming or non-streaming decoding is executed.

 ```python
 "infer": {